hassan9-9/WeatherApp/README.md

-# Tanstack Query, Shadcn, Recharts, Tailwind, Typescript🔥🔥

-# 🌤 WeatherAPI Dashboard

-# 🌤 WeatherAPI Dashboard
+# 🌤 WeatherAPI Dashboard 🔥🔥

 A modern weather dashboard built with **TypeScript**, **TanStack Query**, **Shadcn/UI**, **Recharts**, and **Tailwind CSS** — delivering real-time weather data in a fast, responsive, and beautiful interface.